|Benjamin A. Botkin Prize|

 Peggy A. Bulger, formerly of the American Folklife Center, Library of Congress, and Amy Skillman, Independent Folklorist, Harrisburg, Pennsylvania (2011)

-Bob Gates, formerly of the Kentucky Folklife Program, and Ethel Raim, formerly of the Center for Traditional Music and Dance (2012)
+Bob Gates, formerly of the Kentucky Folklife Program, and Ethel Raim of the Center for Traditional Music and Dance (2012)